 How do we housebreak him?
 Should we crate him?
 Is it worth taking him to training classes?
 Do you know a good kennels where he will be happy when we go on holiday?
 Who can we trust to be nice to him when he needs bathing and grooming?
 Do you know who installs boundary fences?
 You know the questions and the vets get them asked regularly.
 So who does the Vet recommend?
 He will recommend those he knows have done a good job with previous clients.
 He will recommend those who have provided a good service to himself and been professional in their approach.
 He will recommend first those he also likes and recognize his support.
 Ask yourself, who you refer your clients to.

-1. Time is in short supply for veterinarians.
-Advice and talk about non- medical matters such as behavioural and training problems is not on their charge sheet.
+- Time is in short supply for veterinarians.
+Advice and talk about non-medical matters such as behaviour and training problems is not on their charge sheet.
 When they have an experienced professional to refer a client to or a handout which deals with the problem, this reduces the consultancy time allowing them deal with a greater number of clients in a day.
-In other words increased income.
+In other words, it means increased income.

-2. Often when handling and working with a client’s dog we notice a problem that could be health related or the client may ask our opinion.
-From experience we can recommend a visit to the vet and be able to provide them with a clear picture of what is occurring so they can explain it better to the Vet.
+- Often when handling and working with a client’s dog, we notice a problem that could be health related, or the client may ask our opinion.
+From experience we can recommend a visit to the vet and be able to provide them with a clear picture of what is occurring so they can explain it better to the vet.

-3. Trainers can assist clients in familiarising their dog to being handled, examined and groomed, especially nail clipping.
-Again this reduces examination and handling time.
+- Trainers can assist clients in familiarizing their dog to being handled, examined and groomed, and especially having nails clipped.
+Again, this reduces examination and handling time.

-4. Through crate training a dog will become more accepting of being kennelled and crated.
-Teaching them to remain quiet while crated reduces stress on both dogs and humans.
+- Through crate training a dog will become more accepting of being kennelled and crated.
+Teaching them to remain quiet while crated reduces stress on both dogs and humans--especially if they need to stay at the vet's for a period of time.

-5. Through socialization and human interaction accidents, dog fights and bite situations are minimized.
+- Through socialization and human interaction, accidents, dog fights and bite situations are minimized.

-6. By building a good relationship through associated professional services the reputation of the veterinarian increases.
+- By building a good relationship through associated professional services, the veterinarian increases his or her reputation.

-7. Together with the veterinarian a professional can help as part of a team to determine and resolve a problem which could involve medical treatment and behaviour modification through training.
+- Together with the veterinarian, a professional can help as part of a team to determine and resolve a problem which could involve medical treatment and behaviour modification through training.

-8. Working with other professionals a veterinarian can provide a more comprehensive service to clients and be competitive with large group pet services.
+- Working with other professionals, a veterinarian can provide a more comprehensive service to clients and be competitive with large group pet services.

-9. By working together all the professionals can build a caring and understanding reputation for each other and cross refer with confidence.
+- By working together, all the professionals can build a caring and understanding reputation for each other and cross refer with confidence.

-11. By working together with a comprehensive service the potential for complaints is minimized and the potential for keeping dogs within a family, reducing euthanasia, maximized.
+- By working together with a comprehensive service, the potential for complaints is minimized and the potential for keeping dogs within a family, reducing euthanasia, maximized.

-13. The veterinarian can provide specialized services reinforcing his reputation as a result of confidence and satisfaction from clients in those recommended.
+- The veterinarian can provide specialized services, reinforcing his reputation as a result of confidence and satisfaction from clients in those recommended.

 Front office staff are extremely important in the marketing of you and your business.
 They need to know what you do and, if you specialize, what it is you specialize in.
 Do you visit homes?
 Do you have an establishment?
 Do you specialize in certain breeds, sports or activities?
 Give them information so they know more about you and what you can do and have achieved.
 Front office staff nearly always have pets – they work in a vets because they love animals.
 Show an interest and bring out their likes, dislikes and even problems they may have with their pet.
 Offer to help.
 Give them a non fee paying consultation or service.
 Show them how good you are.
 If the vet has a new puppy, offer to help or provide your service at no cost.
 And there is nothing that wins people over more than showing your appreciation for a recommendation than a box of donuts, a thank you card, a small gift at Christmas and a report back to them of what you did for their client.
 Ask clients, referred by the clinic, to write a letter of thanks for the referral to the vet if they are pleased with what you have done for them.
 In this way you show togetherness, a common concern for the client and their dog.
 It highlights a successful ‘partnership’ and appreciation for their support of yourself.